 You’ll create a custom page, and that will be the link you share in your Instagram bio.
 And since it’s a custom webpage, the sky is the limit.
 Just make sure you design it to perform optimally on mobile devices as this is where most people will be viewing it.
-But make it look good for desktop, too, because people can still see it there, too.
+But also make it look good for desktop, because people can still see it there, too.

 Let me know in the comments below.
 Is your small business website missing these pages?